This Listener is similar to an HTTP Post. It can be invoked by a simple command line application.

 4. WSDL: In the WSDL tab you can specify:

 WSDL file: WSDL file that would be returned on request that ends with “?wsdl”.
 If you want to create new or edit existing files, you can click Edit/New to open the WSDL editor.

 WSDL Content Type: Specifies the content-type to send with the WSDL file.

-Validate At The Listener Level: If selected, the Listener will validate incoming message against XML schema in defined WSDL.
+Validate At The Listener Level: If selected, the Listener will validate incoming messages against XML schema in defined WSDL.

-5. Authentication: In this tab you can specify usage of Basic Authentication.
+5. Authentication: In this tab, you can specify the usage of Basic Authentication.